Navigation Helpers

 Outline

-IContentLoaderserves as the primary read-only interface, leveraging built-in object caching for efficiency. -
+- Retrieval Core: IContentLoader serves as the primary read-only interface, leveraging built-in object caching for efficiency

-FilterForVisitorensures content visibility respects publication status, access rights, and active date ranges. -
+- Security First: FilterForVisitor ensures content visibility respects publication status, access rights, and active date ranges

-ViewComponentsprovide the standard architecture for recursive menu logic and breadcrumb generation. - Performance: Fragment caching in Razor prevents redundant execution of navigation logic on every request.
+- Performance: Fragment caching in Razor prevents redundant execution of navigation logic on every request

 Navigation is the functional manifestation of a website's Information Architecture.
 In Optimizely CMS 12, menu generation is a decoupled process where technical teams leverage the Content API to retrieve, filter, and render hierarchical data.
 For high-performance PaaS environments, implementing efficient traversal logic and robust caching strategies is mandatory.